Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Coming up with a killer title is hard.
 There’s a lot at stake in a title: It’s your readers’ first impression of your work, and it’s got to be evocative, unique, and precise.
 The pressure can be overwhelming!

-But we at Writer’s Relief have got some great tips to help you come up with the perfect title for your novel, nonfiction book, short stories, or poetry.
-With a little preparation and brainstorming, you’ll land on the perfect title!
+But we at Writer’s Relief have got some great tips to help you come up with a great title for your novel, nonfiction book, short story, or poem.
+With a little preparation and brainstorming, you’ll come up with the perfect title!

 Poetic language.
 Some of the best titles—the ones we remember—use evocative language to make a statement.
 Sometimes, the language verges on poetic.
 Consider elusive and somewhat vague titles like: Gone with the Wind; Of Mice and Men; Grapes of Wrath; Snow Falling On Cedars; The Fault in Our Stars.